sas87f/commence-tmbc/README.md

 ## 🤖 RL Agent Training
 The RL agent is trained using the Proximal Policy Optimization (PPO) algorithm, policy-gradient method implemented with the Stable Baselines3 library.

-1. Policy Architecture: Given the dictionary-based observation space, a MultiInputPolicy is employed, which is good at handling structured input observations.
+1. Policy Architecture: Given the dictionary-based observation space, a MultiInputPolicy is employed.

 2. Training Process: The agent learns by interacting with multiple parallel instances of the MolComEnv (4 by default) over a specified number of total_timesteps (1,000,000 by default).
 During this process, it refines its policy to select optimal node activation strategies to maximize cumulative reward.